StevenPate/bookshelves.dev/src/content/shelves/kids-books-that-i-am-somehow-not-tired-of.md

   - ISBN: '9781423634119'
   - ISBN: '9781328710604'
   - ISBN: '9780794526153'
+    description: onlyhere to have something that isn't on borg.

 ---
 Think of a book you like.
 Now think of reading it a few hundred times.
 Only the strong survive.
 There are different reasons for every selection.
 I will try and capture those reasons in the form of short descriptions.